 Here’s to hoping 2023 is the year all recipe ingredients are lovingly placed at the top of the post and we all just get to the point in a timely manner.
 Table-of-content functionality helps too.

 Our hope for the coming year is that publishers move in the direction of quality content, seamless UX and no more tricks.
 The most successful websites in organic search didn’t start yesterday, but have been investing in their digital for decades.
 Authority and trust are established by the consistent production of content, services or products that prove helpful.

-Now that we’ve dangled a few of the SEO trends we predict hitting big in 2023, register for our latest pub-session to learn the rest!
+Now that we’ve dangled a few of the SEO trends we predict hitting big in 2023, watch our latest pub-session to learn the rest!